The Crossing of the Danube

 Opening Scene - The Banks of the Danube, 376 CE

 The summer air hung heavy along the Danube's southern bank.
-Roman sentries peered across the great river, their eyes widening at an unprecedented sight.
-As far as they could see, the northern shore teemed with humanity – tens of thousands of Gothic men, women, and children, their wagons and possessions forming a vast, desperate camp that stretched for miles along the riverbank.
+Roman sentries peered across the great river, their eyes widening at what they saw.
+As far as they could make out, the northern shore teemed with humanity: tens of thousands of Gothic men, women, and children, their wagons and possessions forming a vast, desperate camp that stretched for miles along the riverbank.

-The Goths' tribal leaders had sent urgent messages ahead: they sought asylum within Roman territory.
-They were fleeing from a terrifying new force – the Huns – that had swept in from the steppes with devastating effect.
+The Goths' tribal leaders had sent urgent messages ahead.
+They sought asylum within Roman territory, fleeing a terrifying new force from the steppes, the Huns, whose arrival had been devastating.
 The Gothic people faced annihilation unless Rome would grant them sanctuary.

-At his command post near modern-day Silistra, the Roman commander Lupicinus received reports with growing alarm.
+At his command post near modern-day Silistra, the Roman commander Lupicinus received these reports with growing alarm.
 His scouts estimated the numbers at over 100,000 people.
 The local garrison could never hope to control such a mass if they turned hostile.
-Yet these were not the painted barbarian raiders of old – these were families, many already adopting Roman customs, seeking protection from an even greater threat.
+Yet these were not the painted barbarian raiders of old.
+These were families, many already adopting Roman customs, seeking protection from an even greater threat.

 As Lupicinus pondered his response, more refugees arrived daily.
 Makeshift rafts and boats began crossing the river without permission, while Gothic warriors brandished their weapons from the northern bank, demanding passage.
-The situation was a powder keg.
 One wrong move could spark disaster, yet doing nothing was not an option.
-The fate of two peoples – and perhaps the Empire itself – hung in the balance.
+The fate of two peoples hung in the balance, and with it, perhaps the Empire itself.

 Historical Context